Point vortices on the sphere: stability of relative equilibria: Point vortices on the sphere and stability theory

 \section{Point vortices on the sphere and stability theory}

-In this section we briefly recall that the system of point vortices on a sphere is a $n$-body Hamiltonian system with symmetry and we review the stability theory for relative equilibria.
+In this section we briefly recall that the system of point vortices on a sphere is an $n$-body Hamiltonian system with symmetry and we review the stability theory for relative equilibria.